 The following questions can help you decide whether to reject a troubled borrower’s application:

-How pervasive are the problems?
 Determine the depth, magnitude and complexity of the issues unearthed during the SWOT analysis.
 Then validate the accuracy of the findings.
 This could mean engaging a third party — such as an expert in cybersecurity or operations management — to review the SWOT analysis.

-Is it possible to rectify the situation?
 Assess whether your institution has the expertise and resources to help a borrower remediate its threats and weaknesses.
 Alternatively, consider whether it’s in the best interests of the prospective borrower to recommend a third party to resolve issues.
 Before the borrower engages a third party, the banker should clearly communicate his or her expectations.
 For example, if the borrower doesn’t have a robust set of internal controls, there should be agreement regarding the specific control elements needed for an effective program.

-Will the remediation uncover additional problems?
 While you and your borrower address threats and weaknesses, additional issues may arise that further complicate the situation.
 For instance, examining the internal control environment may uncover evidence of significant employee fraud.
 A banker can’t provide any guarantees that remediating an existing problem will automatically result in approval of the borrower’s loan request.
 Just in case unforeseen problems do arise, determine whether the benefits associated with the borrower’s application justify the time, effort and expense to remediate any weaknesses and threats.

 Even though a borrower may seem to resolve a problem satisfactorily, the same deficiency could reappear at a subsequent date.
 A borrower that infrequently conducts maintenance of its production line, for example, will likely experience machine malfunctions and the inability to meet customer deadlines sooner or later.
 These additional delays could jeopardize the company’s ability to earn revenue.
 If a problem recurs, the borrower might try to conceal the issue and/or downplay its significance.
-So, in addition to addressing the initial problem, you also should have a plan in place to periodically evaluate the borrower’s operations.
+In addition to addressing the initial problem, you also should have a plan to periodically evaluate the borrower’s operations.

 Consider adding a SWOT analysis to your ongoing due diligence regime.
 Uncovering weaknesses in or threats to a company’s operations doesn’t necessarily end the loan application process.
 Instead, you may help a troubled borrower remedy its issues.
 Doing so can improve the chances that they’ll satisfy their lending criteria while at the same time minimizing default risk.
 In the process, you’ll generate goodwill with the company’s management that will last beyond the application process.